 Promote healthy skin

-Top 5 "Clean beauty" Copper Peptide Serum
+Copper Peptide Serum

-Research has revealed that copper is vital for the optimal health of the human body, along with other mineral micronutrients such as iron, calcium and zinc.
-Copper is required by your body to form red blood cells, connective tissue and bone.
+Research has revealed that copper is vital for the optimal health of the human body, along with other mineral micronutrients such as iron, calcium, and zinc.
+Copper is required by your body to form red blood cells, connective tissue, and bone.
 It is also involved in the functioning of your immune system.
 It is especially important during pregnancy when your blood supply doubles, and for the growth and development of babies in the womb.

-Copper, a trace mineral is considered one of 16 essential minerals your body cannot produce on its own —meaning that you must obtain it from your diet.
+Copper is a trace mineral considered one of 16 essential minerals your body cannot produce on its own —meaning that you must obtain it from your diet.
 Although the amount of copper needed by the human body would fit on the head of a pin, this tiny quantity is still essential.

 When it comes to anti-aging copper has some pretty impressive benefits for your skin.
 Zinc and copper form an important enzyme called superoxide dismutase (SOD1).
 This powerful enzyme is abundant throughout your body and acts as an antioxidant breaking down toxic superoxide radicals —a type of free radical that occurs naturally in the body from cell processes.